-8.37.8.38.
+- 8.38.
 Storage facilities should provide for convenient and orderly issuing of stored items.
-This is normally done with the aid of a counter or barrier through which the issue of stocks can take place without contravening arrangements for security and proper environmental conditions.

-8.38.8.39.
-Stored items should only be issued by authorized persons in response to writ- ten requests presented by persons having authority to receive these items.
+This is normally done with the aid of a counter or barrier through which the issue of stocks can take place without contravening arrangements for security and proper environmental conditions. - 8.39.
+Stored items should only be issued by authorized persons in response to written requests presented by persons having authority to receive these items.
 Appropriate records should be generated to document the ultimate destination of issued items, in order to facilitate tracing.
-The issuing procedures should require that excess or unused items be returned to the store in accordance with normal receiving procedures.
+The issuing procedures should require that excess or unused items be returned to the store in accordance with normal receiving procedures. - 8.40.

-8.39.8.40.
 Unless organizational arrangements such as full shift staffing allow continuous access to the store, the procedures should permit emergency issue of urgently required items on the authority and under the control of the shift supervisor, in a manner compatible with the normal issuing process.
-The operating organization should ensure the maintenance of items under storage and the updating of inventory under storage.